ecowyk/ecowyk.github.io/index.md

-# This is a NOTEBOOK to experience and ralated work
+# This is a NOTEBOOK for experiences and ralated work

 > Writer: Eco
 >